andreaspuyskens/debrief/README.md

 5. Formats the output as a clean, mobile-friendly HTML email
 6. Sends the digest to one or more recipients via SMTP

-Newsletters that don't match your interests are listed at the bottom with a single line — no noise, no clutter.
+Newsletters that don't match your interests are listed at the bottom with a single line so you won't miss anything.

 ## Setup